DEVELOPMENTAL

 Pediatric Developmental Milestones

 The following tables are offered to help parents identify where their child is functioning along the continuum of typical development.
-Because occupational and physical therapists focus on the whole child, developmental markers are provided for the categories of gross motor, fine/visual motor, self-help, and play.
+Developmental markers are provided for the categories of gross motor, fine/visual motor, self-help, play and speech/language skills.
 If your child does not appear to be achieving the milestones for his/her age, feel free to reach out to us to discuss whether an evaluation would be appropriate.

 Initiating an Evaluation